procore/documentation/other_procore_apis/bim_web_viewer.md

 <p class="heading-link-container"><a class="heading-link" href="#objectsingleclick"></a></p>

 Fires on a single mouse click.
-If the single mouse click occurs on an object, this event returns Meshnode ID, otherwise -1 is returned.
+If the single mouse click occurs on an object, this event returns a Meshnode Index, otherwise -1 is returned.

 ---